 In face-to-face surveys, verbal and non-verbal cues can be identified to help interviewers probe deeper when there are any indications that a respondent may have more information to disclose on certain questions/topics.

 Face-to-face interviews are one of the most expensive methods of data collection as they require a staff of people to conduct the surveys.
-Labour/personnel costs are the highest cost a business can incur so it is hard to keep costs low in the face-to-face method of surveying.
+Labor/personnel costs are the highest cost a business can incur, so it is hard to keep costs low in the face-to-face method of surveying.